jbolstad/hbamr/README.md

 -   Models of FBAM-type now allow users to specify key priors.
 -   Most models have been revised to offer faster and better sampling.

-See the [changelog](https://jbolstad.github.io/hbamr/news/index.html) for a full list of updates.
+See the [changelog](https://jbolstad.github.io/hbamr/news/index.html) for a more comprehensive discussion of the updates.

 ### Installation